 How to Find a Mouse Nest

-House mice will build nests near food sources but they rarely travel more than 30 feet from their nests.
-They will travel in all directions, claiming all the territory within the circle.
-This behavior does not make them easier to trap, however.
+However, this behavior does not make them easier to trap.
 Also, house mice leave their nests about forty times daily for food and water.
 Mice live in colonies, and you may have one or two dozen living in the same area.
-How to Get Rid of a Mouse Nest

 - Baby Mice